kudobuilder/kudo/CONTRIBUTING.md

 - Every user-facing feature that is NOT behind a feature gate should have integration or an e2e test

 ### Pull requests
-- One core-team member has to approve the PR to be able to merge (defined in code owners file)
+- One core-team member has to approve the PR to be able to merge (all people listed in `.github/CODEOWNERS` file)
 - One approval is enough to merge.
 However, if there are requests for change they have to be resolved prior to the merge
 - Since KUDO is developed in multiple timezones, try to keep the PR open for everyone to be able to see it (~24h)
 - We prefer squash commits so that all changes from a branch are committed to master as a single commit